-2. Parliament may at any time set up temporary committees, whose powers, composition and term of office shall be defined at the same time as the decision to set them up is taken; their term of office shall not exceed twelve months, except where Parliament extends that term on its expiry.

-3. Parliament shall, at the request of one quarter of its current Members, set up committees of inquiry to investigate alleged contraventions of Community law or incidents of maladministration with respect to Community responsibilities.
+- 1. Parliament shall set up standing committees whose powers shall be defined in an annex to the Rules of Procedure (1).
+Their members shall be elected during the first part-session following the re-election of Parliament and again two and a half years thereafter. - Parliament may at any time set up temporary committees, whose powers, composition and term of office shall be defined at the same time as the decision to set them up is taken; their term of office shall not exceed twelve months, except where Parliament extends that term on its expiry. - 3.
+Parliament shall, at the request of one quarter of its current Members, set up committees of inquiry to investigate alleged contraventions of Community law or instances of maladministration with respect to Community responsibilities.
 The request shall indicate the matter to be investigated and contain a justification in sufficient detail for the President, without reference to Parliament, to decide whether the conditions are met.